 The State-Trait Anxiety Inventory (STAI) is one of the most widely used subjective measures of general anxiety in research and clinical settings (13).
-Of this, the STAI Y-2 subscale (“Trait” scale) contains twenty items that measure the more stable characteristic of anxiety proneness as a personality trait (14).
-The STAI has been found to have excellent psychometric properties across various demographics (15), as shown in multiple patient populations, e.g. patients with multiple sclerosis (16) and elderly psychiatric outpatients (17).
-In the work done with elderly psychiatric outpatients, the STAI Y-2 demonstrated high internal reliability and discriminant validity in separating patients with and without a current anxiety disorder, but low factorial validity.
+Of this, the STAI Y-2 subscale (“Trait” scale) contains twenty items that measure the more stable characteristic of anxiety-proneness as a personality trait (14).
+Early studies of the STAI Y-2 scale in an inpatient alcohol dependent population have shown construct validity and a reduction in post-treatment trait-anxiety scores [insert references].
+Moreover, the STAI has been found to have excellent psychometric properties across various demographics (15), as shown in multiple patient populations, e.g. patients with multiple sclerosis (16) and elderly psychiatric outpatients (17).
+In the work done with elderly psychiatric outpatients, the STAI Y-2 demonstrated high internal reliability and discriminant validity in separating patients with and without a current anxiety disorder.
+This concords with a similar study in treatment-seeking elders with generalized anxiety disorder or panic disorder [insert reference from Melanie].
 From a large population-based study of elderly people, higher scores on the STAI Y-2 were found to be associated with being female, higher depressive symptoms, the use of psychotropic medication, and higher cognitive complaints (18).
 The STAI Y-2 has also shown high sensitivity to caregiver distress over time and to changes in support systems and health status (19, 20).
 However, the STAI Y-2 is limited in distinguishing anxiety from depression in certain populations, including one study where the STAI Y-2 did not differentiate patients with depression from anxiety disorders in a study sample involving individuals with including cases of rheumatoid arthritis, demonstrating potentially weak construct validity (21).
 It is unclear how well the STAI Y-2 would perform among those receiving AUD treatment, due to the symptom overlap between anxiety and alcohol withdrawal.